- 2014 Congress at Sudbury, ON

 The right to use the designation “P.Phys” or “phys.” will be granted by way of licence from the CAP, which owns the designation.
 Individuals who do not receive the right from CAP will not be able to use the designation, and the CAP has the right to pursue legal action for its unauthorized use.
 Successful applicants will receive a Certificate suitable for framing.

 EDUCATION: Proof of honours bachelor or higher degree in physics or a closely-related discipline must be provided.
 (A certified transcript or similar document forwarded directly to the CAP by the university’s Registrar is preferred.)
-If you do not possess such a degree, contact the CAP Office to obtain the requirements to qualify on the basis of an equivalent combination of education, training, and experience.
-The academic background will be reviewed by the CAP’s Professional Certification Committee (PCC).
+If you do not possess such a degree, your background education will be reviewed by the CAP’s Professional Certification Committee (PCC).

 EXPERIENCE: You must have completed, or be about to complete, three years of recent physics-related work experience after graduation.
 Work experience will be considered physics-related if it uses physics directly or significantly utilizes the modes of thought (such as the approach to problem-solving) developed in your education and/or experience as a physicist, in all cases regardless of whether the experience is in academia, industry, government, or elsewhere.
 Management of physics related work qualifies, and so does appropriate graduate student work.
 The PCC will evaluate your physics-related experience based on the following criteria: